Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Remember that scammers use various tools to make their email addresses and phone numbers look similar or identical to the official ones used by companies.
 Always check senders’ email addresses and phone numbers, but don’t take them as the only indicator of their legitimacy.

-Pay attention to anything that raises suspicion.
-Understanding the mechanisms of social engineering attacks can help you protect yourself from threats like losing money and identity theft.
+Pay attention to any details that raise suspicion.
+Understanding the mechanisms of social engineering attacks can help you protect yourself from threats like financial loss and identity theft.

 How to prevent phishing, smishing, and vishing attacks